nenad-zivkovic/yii2-advanced-template/README.md

 Yii2-advanced-template is based on yii2-app-advanced created by yii2 core developers.
 There are several upgrades made to this template.

-1. This template has additional features listed at the end of this guide.
+1. This template has additional features listed in the next section of this guide.
 2. Application structure has been changed to be 'shared hosting friendly'.

 Features